Manishearth/gstreamer-presentation/talk.md

 ♫

-For WebAudio, we take the aforementioned audio processing pipeline, and put it "inside" a gstreamer appsink.
-The appsink requests blocks of audio from servo-media, and servo-media runs the audio processing graph a block at a time, pushing these blocks into the appsink.
+For WebAudio, we take the aforementioned audio processing pipeline, and put it "inside" a gstreamer appsrc.
+The appsrc requests blocks of audio from servo-media, and servo-media runs the audio processing graph a block at a time, pushing these blocks into the appsink.